 Ms. Gregory is admitted to every state court in Texas and the federal United States District Court for the Southern District of Texas.
 She is a member of Family Law and Civil Litigation Sections of the Houston Bar Association as well as the College of the State Bar of Texas and the Texas Family Law Foundation.

-Kitty Crutcher and Melissa Bazan are also lawyers who handle divorce cases at Gregory Law PLLC.
-Both attorneys are members of the Family Section of the State Bar of Texas.
+Melissa Bazan is also a lawyer who handle divorce cases at Gregory Law PLLC.
+She is a member of the Family Section of the State Bar of Texas.

 Together, the lawyers of Gregory Law PLLC provide dedicated representation for clients.
 Our attorneys fully understand the tremendous importance certain types of property have to some people, and we fight to help the people we serve keep the assets that are most important to them.

 Texas Family Code § 3.002 states that community property consists of the property acquired by either spouse during marriage.
 Under Texas Family Code § 3.001, separate property is defined as:

 - Property owned by one spouse before marriage.

 - Property given specifically as a gift or inheritance to one spouse.

 - Recovery for personal injuries sustained by the spouse during marriage (except any recovery for loss of earning capacity during marriage).

 Texas Family Code § 3.003 further provides that property possessed by either spouse during divorce is presumed to be community property.
 A spouse claiming property is separate property will be required to prove their claim by clear and convincing evidence.
 Evidence that may be used to demonstrate separate property may include receipts, gift tax returns, inheritance tax returns, and other documentation.
 You may also be able to testify to attempt to prove that your property is yours, but this may not be convincing enough.